 As well as attending an Anzac Day service or march, you can also commemorate the significance of the day in other ways.
-Here are some different options you can do with your family to remember the sacrifice of the Anzacs as we approach Anzac Day.
+It’s not easy to explain Anzac Day to kids but here are some different options you can do with your family to remember the sacrifice of the Anzacs as we approach Anzac Day.

 Attend an Anzac Day Dawn Service or March

 Anzac Day services are an important day in the Newcastle region with many normally attending the Newcastle Dawn Service at Nobbys Beach as well as other Anzac events.
 Here is a list of local dawn services and marches around Newcastle, Lake Macquarie and Hunter.

 Watch or hold your own Dawn Service at home

 Dawn Service will be held at the Australian War Memorial in Canberra.
 To commemorate the occasion, you can rise before dawn and watch it from home.
 It will be broadcast live across Australia by the ABC and streamed online.
 The Newcastle Dawn Service at Nobbys Beach will also be broadcast on NBN and also on streamed online.

 Last year, Victorian man Justin Wilbur, the son of a war veteran encouraged Australians to hold their own Dawn Service at home.
 He suggested that Australians come together in their driveways at 5:55am on 25 April and light a candle or use the flashlight app on your phone and share a minute’s silence.
 This is now known as the Driveway at Dawn or Light Up the Dawn movement.